Inchicore: Museums

 There is a museum at Richmond Barracks, which reopened in May 2016 as part of the centenary celebrations of the Easter Rising.
 Prisoners were taken to Richmond Barracks for processing after the surrender of the insurgents in 1916.
 Nearby Kilmainham Jail, now a national museum, was the scene of the execution of leaders of Easter Rising of 1916.
 The Irish Museum of Modern Art, housed in the Royal Hospital Kilmainham, is also nearby.

-Goldenbridge Cemetery, accessible via guided tours from the nearby Richmond Barracks, was the first dedicated Roman Catholic cemetery in Ireland that opened after Catholic Emancipation.
-The U.K. Catholic Relief Act 1829 was passed by the Duke of Wellington's government and signed by the King under some Prime Ministerial pressure.
-In 1830 Daniel O'Connell, the Liberator, who was the vigorous Irish leader of the campaign for Emancipation was able to take his House of Commons seat as the first Roman Catholic M.P.
-(Clare) in the U.K. Parliament since 1649.
-Goldenbridge is the final resting place of modern Ireland's first head of government, President of the Executive Council W. T. Cosgrave who died in 1965.
+Goldenbridge Cemetery, accessible via guided tours from the nearby Richmond Barracks, was the first dedicated Catholic cemetery in Ireland that opened after Catholic emancipation.
+It opened in 1828, shortly before the passing of the Roman Catholic Relief Act 1829.
+Goldenbridge is the burial place of modern Ireland's first head of government, President of the Executive Council W. T. Cosgrave, who died in 1965.

 Education

-Primary schools in the area include Gaelscoil Inse Chor, Scoil Mhuire Gan Smál (Oblates) NS, Our Lady of Lourdes NS, and Inchicore National School The restored 'Model School' (Inchicore NS) was built in 1853 as a prototype facility for government funded non-denominational primary school education in Ireland.
+Primary schools in the area include Gaelscoil Inse Chor, Scoil Mhuire Gan Smál (Oblates) NS, Our Lady of Lourdes NS, and Inchicore National School.
+The restored 'Model School' (Inchicore NS) was built in 1853 as a prototype facility for government funded non-denominational primary school education in Ireland.

 Secondary schools serving the area include Mercy Secondary School.
-This is an all-girls Roman Catholic school under the trusteeship of CEIST.
-It is located on Thomas Davis Street West, just off Emmet Road.
-It is a member of the Trinity Access Programme (TAP) and the International College for Every Student (CFES) programme.
-The school won CFES "School of Distinction" in 2015.
+This co-educational Catholic school, under the trusteeship of CEIST, is located on Thomas Davis Street West, off Emmet Road.
+It is a member of the Trinity Access Programme (TAP) and the international College For Every Student (CFES) programme.
+The school has won CFES "School of Distinction" several times.

 The Inchicore College of Further Education is located at Emmet Road in Inchicore.

 Inchicore Public Library offers club activities (including a film club, book club, knitting club, and poetry club).